jerfer1111/EnableWindowsHelloOnManagedaDevices/README.md

-# Enable Windows Hello On ManagedaDevices
+# Enable Windows Hello On Managed Devices
 This simple program allows Domain users without access to Windows Hello to utilize Windows Hello on their work devices if their organisation has blocked access to the feature.